Sonia Sotomayor: Nomination and confirmation

 President Barack Obama meets with Judge Sonia Sotomayor and Vice President Joe Biden prior to an announcement in the East Room, May 26, 2009.

 After Barack Obama won the 2008 presidential election, speculation arose that Sotomayor could be a leading candidate for a Supreme Court seat.
-New York Senators Charles Schumer and Kirsten Gillibrand wrote Obama a letter urging him to appoint Sotomayor or Interior Secretary Ken Salazar to the Supreme Court if a vacancy arose during his term.
+New York Senators Chuck Schumer and Kirsten Gillibrand wrote Obama a letter urging him to appoint Sotomayor or Interior Secretary Ken Salazar to the Supreme Court if a vacancy arose during his term.
 The White House first contacted Sotomayor on April 27, 2009, about the possibility of her nomination.

 On April 30, 2009, Justice David Souter's retirement plans leaked to the press, and Sotomayor received early attention as a possible nominee for Souter's seat, to be vacated in June 2009.
 But in May 2009, Harvard Law Professor Laurence Tribe urged Obama not to appoint Sotomayor, writing, "she's not nearly as smart as she seems to think she is" and "her reputation for being something of a bully could well make her liberal impulses backfire and simply add to the fire power of the Roberts/Alito/Scalia/Thomas wing of the court."
+While considering various possible nominees, Tribe strongly recommended Elena Kagan over Sotomayor.

 On May 25, 2009, Obama informed Sotomayor of his choice; she later said, "I had my [hand] over my chest, trying to calm my beating heart, literally."
 On May 26, Obama nominated her.
 She became only the second jurist to be nominated to three different judicial positions by three different presidents.
 The selection appeared to closely match Obama's presidential campaign promise that he would nominate judges who had "the heart, the empathy, to recognize what it's like to be a teenage mom.
 The empathy to understand what it's like to be poor, or African-American, or gay, or disabled, or old."

 Sotomayor's nomination was praised by Democrats and liberals, and Democrats appeared to have sufficient votes to confirm her.
 The strongest criticism of her nomination came from conservatives and some Republican senators regarding a line she had used in similar forms in a number of her speeches, particularly in a 2001 Berkeley Law lecture: "I would hope that a wise Latina woman with the richness of her experiences would more often than not reach a better conclusion than a white male who hasn't lived that life."